-Nala, a pretty 3-year-old domestic long-haired cat was referred to our Neurology team in March as an emergency when her local vet became concerned.
+Nala, a pretty 3-year-old domestic long-haired cat was referred to our Neurology team at Anderson Moore in March as an emergency when her local vet became concerned.
 She was circling to her left, had some discharge from her left eye and had become more lethargic and her owner was very worried about her.

-After she was stabilised, our Neurology team conducted an MRI scan of her brain, which confirmed the presence of a severe infection behind her eye and around her brain that was causing high pressure within her skull.
+After she was stabilised, our Neurology team in Hampshire conducted an MRI scan of her brain, which confirmed the presence of a severe infection behind her eye and around her brain that was causing high pressure within her skull.
 This is a rare and very serious problem in cats that would be fatal if not treated.

 Nala was immediately rushed into surgery where an operation was performed to drain the infection from around her brain.
 She also subsequently had to have a feeding tube inserted as she wouldn’t eat.
 Nala pulled through incredibly with the help of our new state-of-the-art oxygen kennel and the dedicated nursing care from the day and night teams.

-After 10 days, a brighter and more alert Nala went home to her dedicated owner who had to continue to support her with her feeding tube and different medications; her and her vet were so relieved the team had saved her life and say she is doing really well.
+After 10 days, a brighter and more alert Nala went home to her dedicated owner who had to continue to support her with her feeding tube and different medications; she and her vet were so relieved the team had saved her life and say she is doing really well.

 Nurses involved in her care day and night: